Who’s in Charge Around Here? The Challenges of Ad Hoc Teams

 The point is: These situations are not clear.
 So, what is the best strategy if you are in a situation where you don’t know who has the power in a work relationship?

-Let’s say you are working on a project with someone from another department.
+Let’s say you are working on ad hoc teams with people from other departments.
 In terms of job titles, there is no formal power relationship between the two of you.
 With regard to the power dynamic, how should you begin this working relationship?

-If you ask someone else to decide who’s in charge, you won’t endear yourself to your boss — or anyone else.
-We are occasionally thrown into situations in which it is not evident who has the power.
+Having Someone Decide Who’s in ChargeChoice C, asking someone else to decide who’s in charge, you won’t endear yourself to your boss — or anyone else.
+We are occasionally thrown into leadership ambiguous situations where it is not evident who has the power.
 But outside of the military, most organizations don’t find it necessary to keep such strict chains of command.

 Most likely, management’s reaction would be, “Can’t you just work it out yourselves?”
 And they would be right.
 Part of being a good leader is showing initiative to figure out solutions yourself, not rely on the boss to spell out every step along the way.
 This problem doesn’t rise to the level of an intervention.
-Answer B will provide the best course.
+Answer B provides the best course for navigating leadership ambiguity.